microsoft/rushstack.io-website/docs/api/heft.heftconfiguration.buildcachefolder.md

 The project's build cache folder.

-This folder exists at &lt;<!-- -->project root<!-- -->&gt;<!-- -->/.heft/build-cache.
+This folder exists at &lt;project root&gt;/.heft/build-cache.
 TypeScript's output goes into this folder and then is either copied or linked to the final output folder

 <b>Signature:</b>